pan1kt/GamingTweaks/README.md

 Installing them in MBR or GPT shouldnt make a difference.
 Dont worry about this. <br/>
 If you play games at any windowed mode, use Windows 7 or you will have to deal with DWM. <br/>
-Windows 7 is by far the best for performance even in 2020, but theres much more to care about, also user preference. <br/>
+Windows 7 is by far the best for performance, but theres more to care about and user preference. <br/>

 ## Windows Timers
-After Windows 10 1809+, we have a forced synthetic QPC timer of 10mhz, why its recommended to use something older, <br/>
+After Windows 10 1809+, we have a forced synthetic QPC timer of 10mhz, <br/>
-if you dont have compatibility issues or the needs of DX12/RTX for example. <br/> Previous versions are true TSC timer between 2-4mhz and gives the best performance/latency. <br/>
+If you dont have compatibility issues or the needs of DX12/RTX its recommended to use previous versions. <br/> The commands i will show will usually be the best, but you could fit in a special case..
+Test it. <br/>
-If you still see stuttering/problems, you can try changing HPET in bios
+If you still see stuttering/problems, you can try changing: HPET(BIOS) / useplatformtick

 **For best common configuration, paste this in Command Promt:**